Cutting back on caffeine, a diuretic, can help with your frequent trips to the bathroom. Photo: iStockPhoto

 Frequent urination is a symptom you need to manage rather than avoid.
 Make sure bathrooms are nearby, so you can urinate frequently to reduce the risk of incontinence, Grundland says.
 Grewal recommends you don’t rush to the bathroom, as this can make symptoms worse.
 “Walk slowly while taking long belly breaths as you make your way to the bathroom,” she says.
 Rushing to the washroom can set off our fight or flight system in our body, causing the brain to think this is a normal response.
 This can make you feel like you will pee your pants, as the fight or flight response includes elimination of the bladder.
 Over time, it creates a pattern and can worsen to the point where a pregnant woman may experience leakage before reaching the bathroom.

 When it’s time to pee, Grewal suggests leaning forward and gently resting your forearms on your knees to help empty the bladder (and bowel) more.
 And try not to strain, as it can cause the muscles to tighten and can lead to further difficulty in peeing, and may cause hemorrhoids as well.
-Why French women don’t pee their pants when they laugh and you do

 “Very normal,” says Grundland.
 Along with having more pressure on your bladder during pregnancy, she explains our bodies also secrete a hormone called relaxin, which makes our ligaments and muscles relax—including our pelvic floor muscles.
 “Stress incontinence under these circumstances is very common,” she explains.
 You can wear a small pad or make sure to visit the bathroom frequently so when you cough and laugh there isn’t an inconvenient leak.